haoheliu/Subband-Music-Separation/README.md

 # Subband Music Separation

 This is a system for voice and accompaniment separation model training.
 All you need to do is configure environment, download training data and enjoy your training!
-If you need personalize your training, you just need to modify the configuration file (json), we also provide many examples.
+If you need personalize your training, you just need to modify the configurationjson file.
+We also provide some examples.
 This repo also integrate the subband decomposation and synthesis tools mentioned in our paper: [link](https://haoheliu.github.io/Channel-wise-Subband-Input/resources/paper/Paper-Channel-wise%20Subband%20Input%20for%20Better%20Voice%20and%20Accompaniment%20Separation%20on%20High%20Resolution%20Music.pdf)

 - You can use MUSDB18 **[1]** as well as the data you have